AnujaGajaweera/minecraft-python/README.md

 _**Minecraft: Python Edition**_ is a project that strives to recreate each and every old Minecraft version in Python 3 using the **Pyglet** multimedia library and **Cython** for performance.

 The project is currently working on the Indev versions of Minecraft.
-The latest version is **Indev 20100214** as released on _**February 14, 2010**_.
+The latest version is **Indev 20100218** as released on _**February 18, 2010**_.

-This version readds audio and adds the visible player hand, the Paradise and Woods map themes, and mobs burning in daylight.
+This version implements functional armor, third person view and leaf decay.

 Features from previous Indev versions include the Indev mossy cobblestone spawn house, NBT level file saving, mobs and animals, farming, durable tools, day and night cycle, difficulty, torches, advanced liquid spread, TNT explosives, chests, the main menu, workbench crafting, and soup.

-To easily install this version of *Minecraft: Python Edition*, just run `python -m pip install minecraft-python==20100214`.
+To easily install this version of *Minecraft: Python Edition*, just run `python -m pip install minecraft-python==20100218`.

-You can learn more about this version [on the Minecraft wiki.](https://minecraft.wiki/w/Java_Edition_Indev_20100214)
+You can learn more about this version [on the Minecraft wiki.](https://minecraft.wiki/w/Java_Edition_Indev_20100218)

 ### Organization